OceanDataTools/sealog-server/README.md

 ### React/Redux front-end client

-[sealog client](https://github.com/webbpinner/sealog-client) is a react/redux-based web-client developed for use with sealogserver.
+[sealog client](https://github.com/webbpinner/sealog-client) is a react/redux-based web-client developed for use with sealog-server.

 ### Obtaining a JWT via the Command-line